Open Accessibility Menu

 • Shoulder Scope With Reconstruction "I never felt like Dr. Petrie & Karri were rushed to get to the next patient.
 They explained everything which made me feel very comfortable going through with the procedure."
 Provider: Russell S Petrie MD

-• Shoulder Scope With Reconstruction "Enjoyed everything - super professional, kind, knowledgeable staff, and a great facility."
+• Shoulder Scope With Reconstruction "Very professional, amazing bedside manner, and just a pleasure to work with."
 Provider: Russell S Petrie MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.